Brown-BIOL2430-S04-Fall2015/syllabus/readme.md

 ## Course site

-All materials for the course, including the syllabus, are available at the [course site](https://bitbucket.org/caseywdunn/data_interaction).
-The [syllabus](https://bitbucket.org/caseywdunn/data_interaction/src/master/syllabus.md) will be updated as the course progresses, please check it weekly.
-Please submit suggestions and corrections for the class via the [issue tracker](https://bitbucket.org/caseywdunn/data_interaction/issues).
+All materials for the course, including the syllabus, are available at the [course site](https://github.com/Brown-BIOL2430-S04-Fall2015).
+The syllabus will be updated as the course progresses, please check it weekly.
+Please submit suggestions and corrections for the class via the [issue tracker](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus/issues).

 ## Projects

 Each student will create an interactive analysis/visualization based on their own work, publicly available data, or a published scientific paper.
 This project will presented in class at the end of the course.

-They will be developed and submitted in a git repository.
+Final projects will be developed and submitted in a git repository.
+Please fork the [boilerplate repository](https://github.com/Brown-BIOL2430-S04-Fall2015/finalproject) for the assignment, and follow section 3 of [these instructions](https://education.github.com/guide/forks).

+The preferred approach is to work on your final project in a public repository to make it easy for everyone to see it.
+If you have unpublished data that you don't want to put in a public repository, please talk with me and we'll come up with a solution.

 ## Reading